Pawciuz/BookSearchApp/README.md

 # BookSearchApp
-App which uses two Book Apis for searching title, author, subject and cover of book.
+App which uses two Book Apis for searching title, author, subject and cover of a book.